mit-ccc/twclient/docsrc/vignettes/sql-exports/user-info.rst

             ud.verified,
             ud.create_dt as account_create_dt,

-            -- this table is append-only, one new row for each call to "twitter -- fetch users", we only want the most recent one here row_number() over (
+            -- this table is append-only, one new row for each call to -- "twclient fetch users", we only want the most recent one here row_number() over (
                 partition by tu.user_id
                 order by ud.insert_dt desc